Peter Navarro & Trump’s Fake “20 Favorite Books on China”

 Virtually every story about this supposed interview invariably links back not to Xinhua itself, but to the L.A.
 Times blog post.
 Which, in turn, claims the information came from a Trump interview with Xinhua, but provides no more specifics than that.
 No link, no citation, not even a date.
 When asked on Twitter in December 2016 about his source, L.A.
 Times blogger Tony Pierce admitted he couldn’t remember it, and simply pointed out that he’d credited Xinhua.
 One website claimed in 2011 that the Xinhua article “was immediately pulled offline by Communist censors (purportedly because it mentioned banned books…)”, but there’s no evidence of that either.
 It’s not that there are dead links to the phantom interview; there are no links to it whatsoever, live or dead, nor any specific information as to where or when it ran.

 Peter Navarro also wasn’t the only person on the list to take it seriously.
-The earliest reference at all to the “interview” that I could locate was a self-congratulatory April 26, 2011 Facebook post by Richard McGregor, the author of the first book on the fake list.
-Three days later, Blacksmith Books, the publisher of the #10 book was bragging about its mention on Twitter, and was still bragging on its website as recently as last November.
+The earliest reference at all to the “interview” appears to be a self-congratulatory April 26, 2011 Facebook post by Richard McGregor, the author of the first book on the fake list.
+Three days later, Blacksmith Books, the publisher of the #10 book was bragging about its mention on Twitter, and was still bragging on its website as recently as November 2016.

 As these predated the L.A.
 Times blog post, they cited different sources for the story.
 Blacksmith linked to a self-published CNN iReport article from April 28, 2011, credited to “chinabooks.”
 Articles at iReport are user-submitted, and not created or factchecked by CNN.
 This particular article remains the only submission by “chinabooks”, whose bio page states “Zhou Lu is the manager of China Books.
 He specializes in retail and distribution of western-published books in Mainland China.”
 The iReport is twice labeled “Not Verified by CNN.”